NorthBridge/playbook/README.md

 After logging into the admin interface, create a new user, using the same email you specified when running the static_inserts.sql file.
 The email field will be the link between the django auth user and the NorthBridge volunteer.
 Add the "Volunteers" group to the "Chosen groups" field of the user.

+Now you are ready to logout from admin account and access the application using the regular user you have created above.

 A main restriction is that the user's email must match the volunteer's email.
 It is through this relation that we can link a django user and the volunteer's informations.
 For now there is no database constraint ensuring this.